Effective brand positioning is a key ingredient to the world’s most successful businesses. This includes both B2C and B2B brands alike.

-A typical format for a positioning statement is as follows:
+A typical format for a positioning statement template is as follows:

-For (target audience), Brand X is the only (competitive context) that (value proposition) because (reason to believe).
+For (target audience), Brand X is the only (brand category) that (value proposition) because (reason to believe).

 “For World Wide Web users who enjoy books, Amazon.com is a retail bookseller that provides instant access to over 1.1 million books.
 Unlike traditional book retailers, Amazon.com provides a combination of extraordinary convenience, low prices, and comprehensive selection.”

-Disney World’s positioning statement evokes the magic that is so central to its brand:
+Another good brand positioning statement example is Disney World’s, which evokes the magic that is so central to its brand:

 “For the young and young-at-heart, Walt Disney World is the theme park that best delivers on an immersive and magical experience because Walt Disney World, and only Walt Disney World, connects you to the characters and worlds you most desire.”